NaorFahima/phonebook-api/README.md

    cd phonebook-api
    ```

 3. Build and run the application using Docker:
+   Note - If you don't have docker install in your computer you can install it from here https://www.docker.com/products/docker-desktop/
    ```bash
    docker-compose up --build
    ```